Getting Started

 File Management on Researcher Computers

 The folders on the synced NAS can be synced back to the researcher's computer.
-Install a cloud station drive on your research computer and sync it bidirectionally with the data upload folder on your NAS.
-Now deleting the files in the Sync folder from the Researcher's folder will simultaneously delete them from the local storage on all computers where the NAS and Vital Recorder are installed.
-You need to calculate the storage space of all the depots and repeat the backup and delete periodically.
+Install Cloud Station Drive on the researcher’s computer and set up bidirectional synchronization with the data upload folder on your NAS.
+Deleting files in the Sync folder on the researcher's folder will simultaneously delete them from the local storage on all computers where the NAS and Vital Recorder are installed.
+You should calculate the storage space of all the depots and repeat the backup and deletion process periodically.

 Automated Backup and Versioning with Hyper Backup